Blake’s father says paralyzed son optimistic after shooting

 Still, “from the waist down, no movement,” Blake Sr. said.
 “He can’t move.”

-Blake Sr. said he talks with his son about what he’ll be able to do once he’s released from the hospital, rather than his limitations if he remains paralyzed.
+Blake Sr. told the AP he talks with his son about what he’ll be able to do once he’s released from the hospital, rather than his limitations if he remains paralyzed.

 “We’ll go fishing together in the chair,” he said.
 “I’ve got the perfect spot for us.
 Things of that nature, things that have nothing to do with the sickness or anything.”